amilkey1/SMC/README.md

 estimate_theta: set to true to estimate theta
   - default value is false

+estimate_lambda: set to true to estimate lambda
+  - default value is false

 ntries_theta: specify the number of values of theta to try during theta estimation
+  - default value is 50

+ntries_lambda: specify the number of values of lambda to try during lambda estimation
   - default value is 50